 But one of the most joyful examples of innovation we've seen was in Bangladesh during the Rohingya Crisis.
 A group of children were using water carriers as a sledge to slide down the mud hills.
 Because disasters shouldn't put a pause on childhood!

-A donation from you today could not only provide life changing aid to families in desperate need, but also allow children to play, helping them to forget and move on from what they've been through.
+Your support could not only provide life-changing aid to families in desperate need, but also allow children to play, helping them to forget and move on from what they've been through.

 A place to call home?
 Somewhere to run a business?